Sub-Saharan Africa Priorities

 IFC works closely with a variety of stakeholders in sub-Saharan Africa to develop the health sector in a holistic way, while also partnering with private education providers to bridge the education gap.

-Fragile and Conflict-Affected States
+Fragile and Conflict-Affected Situations

-IFC’s Conflict Affected-States in Africa (CASA) Initiative, launched in 2008, is helping design and implement integrated strategies targeted to support economic recovery in several countries in the region.
+IFC’s Conflict-Affected States in Africa (CASA) Initiative, launched in 2008, is helping design and implement integrated strategies targeted to support economic recovery in several countries in the region.